schafeld/react-crud-exercise/README.md

 Actual refactoring suggestions:

-- [/] Profile could be refactored to only rely on the ProtectedRoute component for authentication.
+- [x] Profile could be refactored to only rely on the ProtectedRoute component for authentication.
 The inline authentication check could be removed.

 _Developer notes_